-In 2001, new legislation changed the program's name to the Hawai`i Children's Justice Center from the Hawai`i Children's Advocacy Center.
-The legislation also expanded the program's focus to include felony abuse and children as witnesses.
+In 2001, new legislation changed the program’s name to the Hawai`i Children’s Justice Center from the Hawai`i Children’s Advocacy Center.
+The legislation also expanded the program’s focus to include felony serious physical abuse and children as witnesses to crime.

 What are the Children’s Justice Centers?

 The Children’s Justice Centers provide a warm, homelike setting where children can feel as comfortable and safe as possible while being interviewed about reports of felony (serious) child abuse, sexual abuse, and as witnesses to crimes.
 Working together at the Centers to coordinate efforts to help abused children and their families are: